marvinkarhan/chess-engine/README.md

 * EvalFile\
   sets the NNUE Network used via a file.
 Only compatible formats work, likely only those generated for this engine

+* Hash\
+  sets the Hash table size in MB

 ## Custom commands

 * print\